 Overseas expansion by Japanese companies is often part of their business strategies.
 Large companies particularly attach great importance to this strategic aspect.
 Meanwhile, many small to medium companies give priority to sales expansion.

 Figure 1.7.
-Major Considerations in Decisions on Overseas Trade and Investment (by Number of Employees)

-b) Implementation of Risk Analysis in Decisions on Overseas Trade and Investment
+Major Considerations in Decisions on Overseas Trade and Investment b) Implementation of Risk Analysis in Decisions on Overseas Trade and Investment